Israel–Poland relations

 Israel–Poland relations comprise diplomatic relations between Israel and Poland.
 Israel has an embassy in Warsaw, while Poland has an embassy in Tel Aviv.
 The Polish ambassador to Israel is Marek Magierowski, while the newly appointed Israeli ambassador to Poland is Yacov Livne, and the charge d'affaires is Tal Ben-Ari Yaalon.
 Both countries are members of the Organisation for Economic Co-operation and Development, the Union for the Mediterranean and United Nations.

 In 2007, approximately 1,200,000 Israeli citizens were eligible for Polish citizenship, including about 202,300 people who were born in Poland or had a Polish-born father.
-David Ben-Gurion, Menachem Begin, Shimon Peres and other important figures in Israeli history were born in Poland.
+David Ben-Gurion, Shimon Peres and other important figures in Israeli history were born in Poland.

 History

-Starting in the late 900s, Poland was home to one of the largest Jewish communities in Europe.
+Starting in the late 10th century, Poland was home to a Jewish community, which by the Late Middle Ages grew to become one of the largest in Europe, as Jews fled persecution and expulsions from Western Europe, while Poland issued the Statute of Kalisz in 1264, which granted them special protection.

+Holocaust

 In World War II and the Jewish genocide perpetrated by Germany, much of Poland's Jewish community was wiped out and many of those who survived were subjected to anti-Jewish violence and other hostility in Poland.
 Most of the survivors emigrated to other countries, with about 70,000 emigrating to Israel.

+During German occupation, the country lost 20% of its population, or six million people.
+Over three million Polish Jews were murdered (90% of the country's Jewish population), primarily at the Chełmno, Belzec, Sobibor, Treblinka and Auschwitz extermination camps, who made up half of the Jewish Holocaust victims.